maroacc/Medical-Cost-Personal-Dataset-Analysis/README.md

 - Choose a couple of hypothesis to test based on the exploratory analysis

 ## 3. Modeling
-- 1 classification model (logistic regression)
-- 1 regression model (linear regression)
+- 1 linear regression model